Nomiki Konst: Activism

 In 2011, Konst became an anti-fracking activist, and was involved in a successful campaign to ban fracking in New York.

 Konst was a vocal opponent of the Independent Democratic Conference; a group of Democratic New York State senators who routinely sided with Republicans to block progressive agenda items.

 In 2019, Konst co-founded Matriarch, a progressive advocacy group dedicated to getting working-class women elected to public office.
 In 2020, Cori Bush, one of Matriarch's founding members, was elected to the United States House of Representatives.

-During her 2019 campaign for New York's Public Advocate office, Konst joined efforts to sink a proposed deal between New York City and Amazon to establish the corporation’s headquarters in Queens.
+During her 2019 campaign for New York's Public Advocate office, Konst joined efforts to sink a proposed deal between New York City and Amazon to establish the corporation's headquarters in Queens.

 Journalism

-In 2012, Konst and journalist Wayne Barrett founded the Accountability Project; a nonprofit investigative journalism outlet.
+In 2012, Konst and journalist Wayne Barrett founded the Accountability Project, a nonprofit investigative journalism outlet.

 Konst hosted The Filter, a show on SiriusXM Progress radio.
-In 2015, she started to upload videos of interviews on her YouTube channel.
+In 2015, she started uploading videos of interviews on her YouTube channel.
 She also worked for the liberal and progressive show The Young Turks as an investigative reporter until 2018.

+Konst was a co-host on Rising at The Hill, where she provided political analysis and commentary.

-Konst is currently the host of her own political commentary program, The Nomiki Show, and a contributor to The Majority Report with Sam Seder.
-She has regularly appeared on cable news channels as a Democratic political strategist.
-Konst was a political analyst for CBS News and frequently contributed to CNN.
+Konst is currently the host of her own political commentary program, The Nomiki Show, and has contributed to several news outlets, including CBS News and CNN.
+She is also a frequent guest on progressive political shows, such as The Majority Report with Sam Seder.

+Personal life

+Konst was in a ten-month relationship with the former mayor of New York City, Bill de Blasio, which ended in November 2025.